Red, White and Blue (song)

 "Red, White and Blue" is a song written and originally performed by American country music artist Loretta Lynn.
 It was released as a single in March 1976 via MCA Records.

 Background and reception

-"Red, White and Blue" was recorded at the Bradley's Barn on January 30, 1975.
-Located in Mount Juliet, Tennessee, the session was produced by renowned country music producer Owen Bradley.
+"Red, White and Blue" was recorded at Bradley's Barn studio in Mount Juliet, Tennessee on January 30, 1975.
+The recording session was produced by the studio's owner, renowned country music producer Owen Bradley.
 Two additional tracks were recorded during this session.

 "Red, White and Blue" reached number twenty on the Billboard Hot Country Singles survey in 1975.
 Additionally, the song peaked at number twenty six on the Canadian RPM Country Songs chart during this same period.
 It was included on her studio album, When the Tingle Becomes a Chill (1976).